You've just received your company-wide, employee engagement survey.

 - Invest time into educating managers on the importance and profitability of employee engagement

-Educate your team on the importance of employee engagement
+Educate managers on the importance of employee engagement

 If you need to invest time in education, don’t be discouraged.

-Reminder yourself what your current company values are and align the benefits of engagement to those values so you can demonstrate its importance.
+Instead, align the benefits of engagement to your company values so you can demonstrate its importance.

 For instance, a sales-driven culture may be more focused on performance and closing the deal.